CondeNast/gtm-docs/third-party-ecommerce-membership.md

 * Third parties do not have to learn GTM
 * Third parties have to do as little as possible to integrate
-* As much as possible is owned managed by Condé via GTM, not by the third party
+* As much as possible is owned managed by Condé via GTM, and as little as possible by the third party
 * Any CMP can be used
+* One container to be used for all third party sites

+## Proposed solution

+Condé should load everything - TD, Permutive, etc - through GTM.
+It should do this through one container by way of shipping a small JS library which will abtract away GTM from the third party developer's point of view.

+The third party would "register" with the library (i.e., provide which market and brand it is acting as) and then request or signal consent.

+Requesting consent would signal to the library that Condé should inject OneTrust.
+Signalling consent would say to the library that the vendor's own CMP has received the necessary consent for loading the scripts Condé wishes to load (commonly pigeon-holed to "targetting" and "performance").

+Upon consent being gained or signalled, Condé would load TD, Permutive and whatever else.

+Additionally, the third party developers would be required to call various methods offered by the library upon various e-commerce events happening: add to basket, checkout, etc.

+## POC